+1. Manually marked as Spam by an Agent.

+2. Ticket marked as Spam by an Automation rule such as the Ticket creation or the Ticket Update rule.

+3. Any ticket raised from a deleted user in Freshdesk would go to Spam automatically.

 Also, tickets in the trash folder for more than 30 days will be permanently removed from the portal.

 Any closed ticket with no updates for the past 120 days would be marked as Archived.
 These tickets would be part of the archived tickets list on your helpdesk.

 Please go to the Tickets tab and click on the view list > choose Archive (under the 'List View Names' dropdown) to see all the archived tickets in the portal.

 Archived tickets are the ones which have been inactive in your helpdesk for a time period of 120 days.
 Please go to the 'Archive' view under the Tickets tab.

 If you face any difficulties with receiving this export email, feel free to write to us at firstname.lastname@example.org.